 From a bioethical and humanitarian point of view, in addition to these severe adverse health effects, ageism is a great injustice against the dignity of the person that reveals the lack of values and lack of solidarity in our overdeveloped societies.
 This has recently been denounced by several institutions, including the Catholic Church in a document entitled OLD AGE: OUR FUTURE.
 The elderly after the pandemic (February 2, 2021), which reviews different documents and statements on the matter.
 We excerpt this text from the Holy Father’s Encyclical “Fratelli Tutti” and invite our readers — Christians or not — to read it, “We have seen what happened with the elderly in certain places in our world as a result of the coronavirus.
 They did not have to die that way.
 Yet something similar had long been occurring during heat waves and in other situations: older people found themselves cruelly abandoned.
 We fail to realize that, by isolating the elderly and leaving them in the care of others without the closeness and concern of family members, we disfigure and impoverish the family itself.
 We also end up depriving young people of a necessary connection to their roots and to a wisdom that the young cannot achieve on their own.”

 The authors of the Lancet article conclude their review by quoting the WHO’s “Global Report on Ageism”, which “shows that three strategies are effective to reduce ageism: policy and law, education and intergenerational contact interventions”, stating that “The promise of the Decade of Healthy Ageing of WHO can only be fully realized if ageism is recognized as a social determinant of health and tackled.”
-We fully agree with the last comments of the authors of the valuable study.

 - Loneliness before, during and after coronavirus.
 Is it an epidemic in our hipper-developed countries?
 Medical and ethical approach